 Although we can now return to the studio, I know not everyone is ready or able to, therefore I wanted to continue to offer you the opportunity to get your Pilates fix from the comfort of your home.

 Join me for a LIVE Virtual Pilates Class (via Zoom) – all you need is a phone, tablet or laptop and some floor space.

 gentle flow pilates - Monday 6.30pm (from 3rd August)

 These classes are designed to help you relieve aches and pains – a great opportunity to move at the end of the day.

 There will be minimal weight bearing on wrists or knees – all exercises are low impact and can be adapted where necessary.

 You do not need to have Pilates experience to join a class.

-The Gentle Flow and Midday Mobility classes are perfect for those new to exercise.
+Gentle Flow Pilates is perfect for those new to exercise.